Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 ## About me

+I am currently working at AgiBot.
+My focus is on deploying robots in factory environments to collect real-world data.
+The ultimate goal is to develop a human-in-the-loop control system that integrates teleoperation with learning-based autonomy, empowering humans with mechanical bodies that exceed natural physical limitations.

-I am currently in gapping year for my startup company, SOMA.
-We aim to build the best and user-friendly teleoperation and data collection system for robots.
+Before that, I had a startup company, SOMA, aiming to build the best and user-friendly teleoperation and data collection system for robots.
 I was working at GRASP Lab, University of Pennsylvania (UPenn), with Prof. Nadia Figueroa and Prof. Mark Yim, during my robotics master study.
 I completed my bachelor's degree in Mechanical and Automation Engineering at The Chinese University of Hong Kong (CUHK).
-During my third year, I have the chance exchange to University of Toronto Institute for Aerospace Studies (UTIAS) and research under the guidance of Prof. Jonathan Kelly, investigating certifiable multi-sensor calibration optimization.
-Additionally, I worked on my final year project on MAV Topological Sparse Graph Generation, supervised by Prof. Chen Benmei.

 ## Hobbies